kainazzzo/printstreamer/docs/features/documentation/PROJECT_SUMMARY.md

 - ✅ Use Docker secrets for containers

 ### Network Security
-- ⚠️ Proxy server on 0.0.0.0:8080 (all interfaces)
-- 💡 Consider reverse proxy (nginx) with TLS
+- ⚠️ Web UI listens on 0.0.0.0:8080 (all interfaces) and serves the webcam feed — secure it with a reverse proxy (nginx) and TLS when exposed publicly
-- 💡 Add authentication middleware if exposing publicly
+- 💡 Consider adding authentication middleware if exposing the UI or camera feed publicly

 ## 📝 Development Workflow